qcif/data-curator/README.md

 ### Building a new package

-A tool to automate deployment has not yet been adopted.
+A tool to automate deployment has not been selected.
 We're considering:

 - [Appveyor](https://www.appveyor.com) for Windows deployment
 - [Travis](https://travis-ci.org) for macOS and Linux